Angela A. Watkins

 Psychologist, Counsellor, SEN-educator, Clinical Placement Supervisor

 Angela is the major counsellor and psychologists working at RED DOOR, an English medium psychology and counselling practice operating in Hong Kong.
 Angela acts as the main counsellor at RED DOOR, and is a Clinical Placement supervisor for other counsellors in training (Master of Counselling, Monash University).

 Angela holds a Master of Arts in Education (Child Psychology from the University of Auckland) and a Master of Counselling degree (from Monash University).

-In therapy Angela uses a combination of Cognitive Behavioural Therapy in collaboration with the strengths model, positive psychology, systemic techniques and art therapy techniques.
+In therapy Angela uses a combination of Cognitive Behavioural Therapy in collaboration with the narrative therapy, aspects of the strengths model, positive psychology, systemic techniques and art therapy techniques.
 Each client is unique and hence the journey and techniques are adapted to enhance your feelings of confidence in facing challenges in your life.

 Angela’s recent clients have said the following about their experience of her as a therapist: